EliuX/CatchThePig/README.md

 ## Synopsis

 In 2013 I started learning how to develop Android applications.
 Then for testing my skills i decided to do this simple Android game, using none third party libraries, just what came with the Android SDK at the moment.
-Please check out the [source code][https://github.com/EliuX/CatchThePig].
+Please check out the
+<a href="https://github.com/EliuX/CatchThePig">source code</a>.

 ## Motivation